-Contact us to arrange an education and training opportunity for your organization, by using the Initial Training Request Form at the bottom of this page or by contacting Sarah Masoud, the Education & Training Manager, at email@example.com or 314-381-5065.
+Contact us to arrange an education and training opportunity for your organization, by using the Initial Training Request Form at the bottom of this page or by contacting Sarah Masoud, Director of Education and Training, at email@example.com or 314-381-5065.

 Diversity Awareness Partnership can offer customization of all trainings to fit the needs of your organization.

 Conversations on race have always taken place in certain households, but with the advent of #BlackLivesMatter and a surge in social media coverage, these conversations have now moved to center stage in many schools, places of worship, and broader communities.
-Those who have attended DAP’s Listen.
+Listen.
 Talk.
 Learn. is for those who have started the conversation but want to go deeper than simply broaching the subject.
 By developing a common language, examining our own privilege, and discussing our experiences with peers, Listen.
 Talk.
-Learn. offers a unique opportunity for participants to develop strategies for taking these conversations from a facilitated space, back to the contexts where we spend our daily lives- where broader change can begin to take root.
-(80 minutes, maximum of 20 participants)
+Learn. offers a unique opportunity for participants to develop strategies for taking these conversations from a facilitated space back to the contexts where we spend our daily lives, where broader change can begin to take root.
+(90 minutes, maximum of 20 participants)

 Lunch & Learn